How to Write a Screenplay as a Newbie

 These are things I cover in more detail in Swank Up Your Script, teaching you the basics of what you need to know as a new screenwriter, but never forcing any rules down your throat.

-Fill out the form below to get a cheatsheet with the ten rules you need to know!
+Get the cheatsheet with the ten rules you need to know!

 2. Download a program like Final Draft or Celtx